Daniel-Muruthi/devrank/README.md

 DevRank django web application is a site that offers you a platform to have your projects be rated by real life developers from all over the world.
 Signup, create, comment and rate fellow developer projects.

-# Log In To Admin To Add
+# Log In To Admin
 Log into the admin panel
 Username: Muruthi,
 Password: adino1995